-The MMC clock is generated by division of the oscillator clock (F{OSC}) issued from the Clock Controller block as detailed in Section "Oscillator", page 13.
-The division factor is given by MMCD7:0 bits in MMCLK register, a value of 0x00 stops the MMC clock.
-Figure 16-11 shows the MMC clock generator and its output clock calculation formula.
+The MMC clock is generated by division of the oscillator clock (F{OSC}) issued from the Clock Controller block as detailed in Section "Oscillator", page 12.
+The division factor is given by MMCD7:0 Bits in MMCLK register.
+Figure 16-10 shows the MMC clock generator and its output clock calculation formula.

-Figure 16-11.
+Figure 16-10.
 MMC Clock Generator and Symbol

 As soon as MMCEN bit in MMCON2 is set, the MMC controller receives its system clock.
 The MMC command and data clock is generated on MCLK output and sent to the command line and data line controllers.
-Figure 16-12 shows the MMC controller configuration flow.
-As exposed in Section "Clock Control", page 114, MMCD7:0 bits can be used to dynamically increase or reduce the MMC clock.
+Figure 16-11 shows the MMC controller configuration flow.

+As exposed in Section "Clock Control", MMCD7:0 Bits can be used to dynamically increase or reduce the MMC clock.

-Figure 16-12.
+Figure 16-11.
 Configuration Flow